-Mobile ad hoc networks (MANETs) are rapidly evolving as an important area of mobile mobility.
-MANETs are infrastructure less and wireless in which there are several routers which are free to move arbitrarily and can manage themselves in same manners.
+Mobile ad hoc networks (MANETs) are rapidly evolving as an important area of wireless mobility.
+MANETs are infrastructure less and wireless in which there are several routers which are free to move arbitrarily and perform management of routes [2].
 MANETs as shown in fig (1) have characteristics that network topology changes very rapidly and unpredictably in which many mobile nodes moves to and from a wireless network without any fixed access point where routers and hosts move, so topology is dynamic.
-It has to support multi hop paths for mobile nodes to communicate with
+MANET can have multiple hops over wireless links; also connection point to the internet may also change.
+It has to support multi hop paths for mobile nodes to communicate with each other.
+If mobile nodes are within the communication range of each other than source node can send message to the destination node otherwise it can send through intermediate node.
+Now-a-days mobile ad hoc networks have robust and efficient operation in mobile wireless networks as it can include routing functionality into mobile nodes which is more than just mobile hosts and reduces the routing overhead and saves energy for other nodes.